AnonymerNiklasistanonym/MoonpieBot/README.md

   - [ ] (*not important*) Add more tests
   - [ ] (*not important*) Add better `ROW_NUMBER () OVER ()` integration
   - [ ] (*not important*) Add better `lower()` integration
-- [ ] Logging
-  - [ ] Add daily rotating log file instead of one big file
 - [ ] Commands:
   - [ ] `!moonpie delete $USER` (add integration on how to drop a user from the database without manual intervention)
   - [ ] (*not important*) Add admin integration
     - [ ] `!moonpie add-admin $USER`
     - [ ] `!moonpie remove-admin $USER`
 - [ ] Clean code and code comments
-- [ ] Find out what the bug is behind the database not being able to closed
 - [ ] (*not important*) Check if the bot can see if a stream is happening and otherwise blocking claiming moonpies
 - [ ] (*not important*) Add cooldown environment variable

-## Features

-A bot that has the following functionality:

-- Every day a user can claim a *moonpie* using the command `!moonpie`:

-  Implementation:

-  - SQLite database that keeps track of the twitch ID and the last time of the claimed moonpie so it's limited to once a day

-Given as input:

-- Twitch bot account
-  - Name: `MOONPIE_CONFIG_TWITCH_NAME`
-  - OAuthToken: `MOONPIE_CONFIG_TWITCH_OAUTH_TOKEN`
-- The Twitch channel where the bot is being run: `MOONPIE_CONFIG_TWITCH_CHANNEL`
-- Sqlite3 database filepath: `MOONPIE_CONFIG_DB_FILEPATH`

 ## Implementation

+Not every detail but the big components on which this bot is made of:

 - Node.js
 - Typescript
-- Dependencies:
+- Node.js dependencies:
   - Production:
     - `dotenv` (for reading in environment variables config)
     - `tmi.js` (for the Twitch connection)
     - `sqlite3` (for a persistent database)
     - `winston` (for logging to a file)
   - Development:
-    - `nodemon` (restart program after changes have been made)
+    - `nodemon` (live restart of bot after changes have been made)
     - `mocha` (for tests)
-    - `istanbul` (for code coverage)
+    - `nyc` (for code coverage)
     - `eslint` (for code format and linting)
     - `prettier` (for code format)

-## Notes

 ## Inspect Database

-To inspect the SQLite database and edit it or run custom queries (for example for development) the program [DB Browser for SQLite](https://sqlitebrowser.org/dl/) can be used.
+To inspect the SQLite database manually and edit it or run custom queries (for example for development) the program [DB Browser for SQLite](https://sqlitebrowser.org/dl/) can be used.

-### Development
+## Development

 - The entry point of the app is `src/index.ts`
 - A `.env` file should be created which is used for environment variables in the local dev environment